maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

   to match the existing style in Moodle.
 Existing questions will be converted when imported.
 * JSMath is no longer under development, and hence we are no longer providing an option for this in STACK.
 However, in STACK 2 we modified JSMath to enable inputs within equations.
 Display now assumes the use of a Moodle filter and we recommend (and test with) MathJax, which does not currently support this feature.
 If it is important for you to use this feature you will need to copy and modify the load.js file from STACK 2 and use JSMath.
 * Worked solution on demand feature has been removed.
 This was a hack in STACK 2, and the use of Moodle quiz has made this unnecessary.

-## Future plans

-We have a dedicated page for [future plans](Future_plans).

-## Past versions and History

-STACK is a direct development of the CABLE project which ran at the University of Birmingham.
-CABLE was a development of the AiM computer aided assessment system.
+* We have lost some of the nice styling on the editing form, compared to Stack 2.

-### Version 2.2
+## Version 2.2

 Released: October 2010 session.